Contents

 On that day in Bethany, Jesus had stopped by on His way to Jerusalem – and the cross of execution.
 He simply wanted to be with His friends.
 He needed their expressions of love.
 Yet the only way Martha chose to meet His need was by serving!

-A friend of Jesus
+A Friend Of Jesus

 While Martha busied herself with serving, Lazarus her brother reclined at the table with Jesus.